Video games in Thailand: Video game development

-A number of Thai horror games have been released, including "Araya", which was launched in 2016 and is a first-person horror-themed adventure game developed by MAD Virtual Reality Studio for Microsoft Windows.
-Another notable Thai horror game is "Home Sweet Home", a single-player survival/horror/puzzle video game developed by Yggdrazil Group.
+A number of Thai horror games have been released, including ARAYA, a first-person horror-themed adventure launched in 2016 and developed by MAD Virtual Reality Studio for Microsoft Windows.
+Another notable Thai horror game is Home Sweet Home, a single-player survival/horror/puzzle video game developed by Yggdrazil Group.
 This game draws on elements of Thai folklore and is available on Windows, PlayStation 4, Xbox One, and various VR devices.
-Several Thai-developed mech games have been released, such as 'M.A.S.S.
-Builder', an RPG-mech-fighting game developed by The Vermillion Digital and released in 2019, 'Dual Gear', a 3D mech action shooting and turn-based strategy game developed by Orbital Speed Studio Co., Ltd. and released in 2020, and 'Project Nimbus', a high-speed mech action game set in a devastated future Earth and developed by GameCrafterTeam, also released in 2019.
+Several Thai-developed mech games have been released, such as M.A.S.S.
+Builder, an RPG-mech-fighting game developed by The Vermillion Digital and released in 2019; and Project Nimbus, a high-speed mech action game set in a devastated future Earth and developed by GameCrafterTeam, also first released in 2017.

-There have also been Thai survival games, including Mist Survival, which was developed by a single person using Unreal Engine 4 and was released in August 2018, and Into the Haze, which was released in February 2021 by MSOFT.
+There have also been Thai survival games, including Mist Survival, which was developed by a single person and was first released in early access in August 2018.

 Timelie and Kingdoms Reborn are two highly successful games released in 2020.
 Timelie is a single-player stealth puzzle game where a young woman with time-controlling abilities must escape hostile robots in an unfamiliar dimension, while Kingdoms Reborn is a city builder that allows players to construct and manage a procedurally-generated world map with simulated citizens.
 Both games received critical acclaim and commercial success, with Timelie being recognized with multiple awards and Kingdoms Reborn becoming the fastest-selling game in Thailand on Steam, generating 100 million baht (approximately 3.2 million US dollars) in under a year.